Banuchi: History

-Banuchi (Shitaks) Through Time

 As soon as their conquest were secured the new colonist divided out the country equally amongst them, the credit for this division (wesh) goes to their spiritual guide Sheikh Mohammad Rohani and his family (Saadats of Bannu).
 During Khilji rule in India the newly inhabited Banuchis were mostly at peace with fellow Pashtuns.
 It is said that while attacking Delhi Amir Timur passed through Banuchi lands with no resistance with some might even have accompanied him.
 Mughal King Babur invaded Bannu in 1505 and brutally massacred Banuchis (Kevis) who physically resisted him.
 His successors could not hold the land and Bahadar Shah 1 (Son of Alamgir) suffered badly at the hands of Banuchis and Dawars (cousins).
-A portion of Nadir shah army of Iran entered Banuchi lands in 1738 collecting heavy tribute.
+A portion of Nadir Shah's army of Iran entered Banuchi lands in 1738 collecting significant tribute.
 The next seventy years Ahmad Shah and his successors newly created kingdom of Kabul maintained an unstable hold on Banuchis with minimal tax collections.
 As a result, Bannu was given on lease to Sikhs in 1802 - 1808.

-During Sikh Rule between 1802- 1845 political scene for Banuchis was all chaos.
-Sikhs had taken over the Dera Ismail Khan, IsaKhel and Marwats, had now come to Bannu for tax collection.
+During Sikh Rule between 1802- 1845 political scene for Banuchis was turbulent.
+Sikhs had taken over the Dera Ismail Khan, Isakhel and Marwats, had now come to Bannu for tax collection.
 They invaded Banuchis every second or third year.
 It is during this time that Ghazi Dilasa Khan Banuchi (Surani) of Daud Shah Tappa physically resisted each time and repulsed a much larger Sikh force.

 "When Sikhs would come to Bannu with fear of Dilasa Khan, they would go with bad memories" Sir Herbert Edwardes.

-The Sikh appointed Sir Herbert Edward (1847) as the governor of Bannu with responsibility to collect taxes from Banuchis on behalf of Sikh Emperor.
+The Sikh appointed Sir Herbert Edward (1847) as the governor of Bannu with responsibility to collect taxes from Banuchis on behalf of the Sikh Emperor.
 The Banuchis were up against a much smarter and larger enemy now.
 With Dilasa Khan now post exile, old and out of scene, as expected the Sikhs and the British had an open ground to play.
 All the forts (no less than 400) from where Banuchis were resisting were destroyed.
 A fort was constructed at a strategic location from where all the canals passing through the lands could be controlled.
 With complete control of their water the Banuchis were now taxed with no future chances of rebellion in years to come under British rule.
 While Banuchis were weakened and kept busy by two foreign foes (Sikhs and English), the old rivals Wazirs had appeared on the scene, greedy for land were busy annexing many fair outlying fields.